piocalderon/piocalderon.github.io/_posts/2021-01-03-uncovering-effective-pinoy-loveteams-a-bayesian-approach.md

 ---

 Philippine cinema has a long history with actor tandems, with love teams and action bidas/konttrabidas dominating the big screens and capturing the hearts of the Filipino masses since time immemorial.
-The bickering between Noranians and Vilmanians have been replaced by the collective kilig-induced squirms at JaDine and KathNiel mall shows.
-The phenomenon is the same, only the names have changed.
+Though the flame wars and bickering between Noranians and Vilmanians have been replaced by the collective kilig-induced squirms at JaDine and KathNiel mall shows, the phenomenon is the same.
+Only the names have changed.

 ![](/images/20210103/fangirlplain.png)